nzoschke/edgecors/README.md

 * Rails asset pipeline serving a custom font
 * CloudFront configured to forward the `Origin` header
-* rack-cors middleware whitelisting herokuapp.com and any custom domain
+  * The [Edge addon](https://elements.heroku.com/addons/edge) provisions CloudFront with the correct settings

-The [Edge addon](https://elements.heroku.com/addons/edge) provisions CloudFront with the correct settings.
+* rack-cors middleware whitelisting herokuapp.com and any custom domains

 Resources: